w3f/polkadot-wiki/docs/learn/learn-account-balances.md

 ## Example of Wallet Balance

-Here below there is an example of how a wallet balance composition changes depending user actions.
+Here below there is an in-depth example of how a wallet balance composition changes depending user actions.
 Let’s take for example a wallet with 100 DOT.

 ```
 Free: 100 DOT